 -

-Popularity & availability.
-We favoured breeds with solid Kennel Club registration numbers so reputable UK dog breeders and rescues are easy to find.
+Popularity & availability: We prioritised popular dog breeds with strong Kennel Club registration numbers, making reputable UK breeders and rescues easier to find.

 -

-Family‑friendly natures.
-A good family dog should be tolerant with children, strangers and other animals.
+Family-friendly natures: A good family dog should be tolerant with children, strangers, and other animals when properly socialised.

 -